valentincanonical/diy-microcloud/README.md

 ```

 > The sequence above should not take more than 10mn to run.
-> Otherwise, please consider stopping any greedy processes, using a more powerful machine or a cloud-based virtual machine.
+> Otherwise, please consider stopping any greedy processes, using a more powerful machine or trying a cloud-based virtual machine.

 </details>
 </br>